NLnetLabs/cascade/doc/manual/source/man/cascaded-config.toml.rst

    enable the ``pid-file`` and ``identity`` settings (although they remain optional).

+   If this option is set to ``true`` the server changes it working directory to the current directory and as such influences where files are looked for.
+Use absolute path names in configuration to avoid ambiguities.

 ..
 TODO: Link to a dedicated systemd / daemonization guide for Cascade.

 .. option:: pid-file = "/var/run/cascade.pid"